Benchmarks for achieving the 60% GHG (greenhouse gas) emission reduction target

 - Increasing the efficiency of transport and of infrastructure use with information systems and market-based incentives

-4 years after its publication, the White Paper 2011 mid-term review brought unclear future.
+By 2050, these key goals will include a 50% shift of medium distance freight journeys from road to rail and waterborne transport which will contribute to a 60% cut in transport emissions by the middle of the century.
 In September 2015, the European Parliament presented its mid-term review on the White Paper for Transport for 2011.
 The goals for this mid-term review were to:

 Following its White Paper objectives and in parallel to actions on more pollutant modes, the Commission, in its action plan for decarbonisation, aims at promoting multi-modality with the following initiatives: